catseye/The-Dossier/article/Role-Playing Games of Note.md

 *   date released: 1987
 *   wikipedia: [Wonder Boy in Monster Land](https://en.wikipedia.org/wiki/Wonder_Boy_in_Monster_Land)

-Sequel to [Wonder Boy][] (a platformer where the protagonist due to a strange metabolic condition must eat fruit continuously).
+Sequel to [Wonder Boy][] (a platformer where the protagonist, due to a strange metabolic condition, must eat fruit continuously).

 It's an arcade game, nominally an action game, but it plays far more like an RPG.
 Thus, it is an "action RPG".